alexboden/occam-claw/README.md

 # occam-claw

 A minimal personal AI assistant that runs on Signal.
-Inspired by [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor).
+Inspired by [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor), read more in the [blog post](https://blog.alexboden.ca/occam-claw/)

 ## What it does